How to take a headshot – 15 tips from a professional headshot photographer.

 4 - If You Have To, Use Artificial Light...

 I generally suggest trying to avoid artificial lighting unless you’ve got some experience.
 It can be challenging to look natural and flattering if you don’t have the right techniques and equipment.
 However, if you’re stuck in a pickle or your favourite background is in a dull spot, here are some quick lighting tips.

 - Create as much light as you can.
-Dull light will only mean slow exposures and blurry results.
+Dull light often gives dark and blurry results.

 5 - Consider The Direction Of Your Light.

 Light direction is really important.
 Try to make sure your light source is above your face as much possible.
 Your face should be evenly lit and your eyes nice and bright.

 This is easy with natural light, as there is so much of it.
 Try to find an open space (in the shade or with the sun behind you), to get as much even and soft light as you can.
 Avoid 11am-2pm (in Australia at least).
 Morning and afternoon light tends to be more flattering.